 Who may apply for this program?

-Grant and matching funds can be used for operating a Rural Cooperative Development Center.
-Examples of work that the Centers can do are:
+Grant and matching funds can be used for developing and operating a Rural Cooperative Development Center.
+Examples of technical assistance and other services the Centers provide are:

 How do we get started?

 Before you apply: